rtfeldman/node-test-runner/README.md

 `npx` adds the local `node_modules/.bin/` folder to `$PATH` when it executes the command passed to it.
 This means that if you have installed `elm` locally, `elm-test` will automatically find that local installation.

 As mentioned in [Installation](#installation) we recommend installing elm-test locally in every project.
 This ensures all contributors and CI use the same version, to avoid nasty “works on my computer” issues.

+### --dependencies

+This is useful when developing an Elm Package (`"type": "package"` in elm.json).

+    elm-test --dependencies oldest

+Let’s say your package has the dependency `"elm/json": "1.0.0 <= v < 2.0.0"`.
+That allows a whole range of `elm/json` versions to be used with your package.
+Exactly which version of `elm/json` is going to be used in tests?
+Does it matter?

+Turns it it _does_ matter sometimes.
+For example, `elm/json` 1.1.0 added the `Json.Decode.oneOrMore` function.
+Let’s say you start using `oneOrMore` in your package.
+If the tests run with 1.1.0 or later, they are going to pass.
+But if they run with 1.0.0 (also allowed by the range), the tests are not even going to compile, because `oneOrMore` does not exist.
+Oops!

+When running `elm make` in a package project, the Elm compiler uses the _latest_ version permitted by the dependency ranges and makes sure that your project compiles.
+But it does not stop you from publishing a package with a too low version boundary.

+Tests to the rescue!
+By using `elm-test --dependencies oldest` your tests are going to be compiled and run with the _oldest_ permitted versions of your dependencies.
+If your use of the `oneOrMore` function has test coverage, the tests are going to fail (not compile)!
+The solution is to bump the lower bound: `"elm-test": "1.1.0 <= v < 2.0.0"`.

+`--dependencies` defaults to `newest`, because that was the behavior before the flag was added, and it is less surprising since it does the same thing as a plain `elm make`.
+But not now that you know about this little gotcha, go ahead and start using `--dependencies oldest` for your package!

+If you do start using `--dependencies oldest`, remember that your tests could fail due to bugs in a dependency that have been fixed in a later version.
+If that turns out to be the case, bump the lower bound.

+Note: Even with `--dependencies oldest` there are still edge cases.
+In the example above, let’s say your package also has another dependency, and that dependency in turn also depends on `elm/json`.
+But it has already specified that it wants at least 1.1.0.
+Then `--dependencies oldest` has no choice but installing 1.1.0, even if _your_ range allows 1.0.0.
+So `--dependencies oldest` is no guarantee that your lower version bounds are correct, but it does make it more likely.

+The flag is ignored for applications (`"type": "application"` in elm.json), because for applications all dependency versions are specified exactly (no ranges).
+(In rare edge cases, there _can_ be situations where your pinned _indirect_ dependencies can’t be honored perfectly, due to the merge between regular dependencies, test dependencies and the test runner dependencies that elm-test has to perform.
+But then we let the solver pick a working version and don’t consider the `--dependencies` flag.)